mikhaill/mikhaill.github.io/5_Lifecycle_and_Other_Considerations.md

 ---
 layout: page
-title: 4.
+title: 5.
 Other Considerations
-published: true
+published: false
 ---

 This is more of a collections of a number of small and quick ideas to keep in mind before you get to the actual pricing considerations.